Talk it out.

 paste to your AIhttps://github.com/AIWander/Voice-Command — Can you install this MCP for us to use here, set up the voice listening server, and make me a .bat to launch it.
 Walk me through any restart or step I need.
 Tell me when everything's installed and we're ready to talk.

-Your AI will grab the right voice-mcp.exe for your machine (ARM64 or x64), drop it in C:\CPC\servers\, wire it into your client's MCP config (backed up first), install the Python pieces, and write you a START_VOICE_SERVER.bat you can double-click whenever you want to talk.
+Your AI will grab the right voice-mcp.exe for your machine (ARM64 or x64), drop it in %LOCALAPPDATA%\CPC\servers\, wire it into your client's MCP config (backed up first), install the Python pieces, and write you a START_VOICE_SERVER.bat you can double-click whenever you want to talk.

 If your AI can run scripts but isn't great at multi-step shell flows, point it at install.ps1 instead — it does the whole install loop deterministically.